Junnygram/kubegpt/README.md

 - **Smart Troubleshooting**: Get explanations of issues and suggested kubectl commands to fix them
 - **Fix Generation**: Generate YAML patches to fix common Kubernetes issues
 - **Comprehensive Reporting**: Generate reports in terminal, markdown, or send to Slack
+- **Interactive Learning Game**: Play a Kubernetes troubleshooting game to improve your skills
+- **Resource Transformation**: Convert Kubernetes YAML to Terraform, Pulumi, AWS CDK, and more

 ## Installation